 - View the OpenSAFELY-TPP schema notebook to see the structure of the database.

 cohort-extractorrepository.
-Look at both open and closed Issues in case the variable has been considered by deemed unworkable or low priorty.
+Look at both open and closed issues in case the variable has been considered unworkable or low priority.

 If after reviewing these resources you think the information you need might be in the database, but you can’t extract it with a study definition (for example because the variable extractor function doesn’t exist, or the structure of extracted data doesn’t allow for it), then:

 - Create a new issue in the

 - Where possible, describe how you expect the function to look for this variable, or how it will modify or enhance an existing variable:

 - what are the returning values?